nicolewhite/algebra.js/index.md

 ## <a name="equations"></a> Equations

 Build an equation by setting an expression equal to another expression or to an integer or fraction.
+Solve for a variable with `Equation.solveFor(variable)`.

-### <a name="equations-single-variable"></a> Single Variable
+### <a name="equations-single-variable"></a> Solve with Single Variable

 If the equation only has one variable, solving for that variable will return a reduced fraction object.